TanStack/table/docs/guide/data.md

 `React.useState` and `React.useMemo` are not the only ways to give your data a stable reference.
 You can also define your data outside of the component or use a 3rd party state management library like Redux, Zustand, or TanStack Query.

-The main thing to avoid is defining the `data` array inside the same scope as the `useReactTable` call.
+The main thing to avoid is defining the `data` array inside the same scope as the `useTable` call.
 That will cause the `data` array to be redefined on every render, which will cause an infinite loop of re-renders.

 ```tsx
 export default function MyComponent() {